Yazwh0/BitMagic.Documentation/Emulator.md

 ## Download

-The best way to get the emulator is the [latest build](https://github.com/Yazwh0/BitMagic/releases/download/latest/BitMagic-TheEmulator.Windows.zip).
+The best way to get the emulator is the latest build: [Windows](https://github.com/Yazwh0/BitMagic/releases/download/latest/BitMagic-TheEmulator.Windows.zip) or [Linux](https://github.com/Yazwh0/BitMagic/releases/download/latest/BitMagic-TheEmulator.Linux.tar.gz).
 There is no automatic update, so check back for newer builds.

 Alternatively, clone the repository and build the emulator project.